Lords of Conquest: Resources and units

 After the final territory is selected, the players place stockpiles on the map.
 The stockpile may be moved once a turn if there is a transport phase, or instead of attacking another player.
 The stockpile holds all of a player's resources, and if the territory it is located in is taken, those resources are forfeited to the attacking player.

 There are five kinds of resources: coal, gold, iron, timber, and horses.
-Control of each territory with a resource at the beginning of the turn yields one unit of the resource into the stockpile.
+Control of each territory with a resource at the beginning of the turn yields one unit of the resource into the stockpile, or two units if the territory is or is adjacent to a city.
 At the end of the turn boats, cities, or weapons may be purchased.

 During combat, the offensive and defensive odds are computed by taking the sum of all territories that touch the territory in question.
 Therefore, if a defending territory is touched by only one other territory of the same color and three of the attacking player, the offensive:defensive strength is 3:2, meaning the attack will succeed.
 Other factors can change the combat strengths of the opposing forces, including: